 SEM images of PLGA microspheres; a) Formulation A, b) Formulation B, c) Formulation C, d) Formulation D.

-Effect of Coacervation Processing Parameters on Drug Release from Minocycline Hydrochloride Microspheres
+Effect of Coacervation Processing Parameters on Drug Release from Minocycline HCl Microspheres

 With the FDA and UCONN.
 Poster presentation on

 Tuesday, October 19, 2021, 10:30 AM – 11:30 AM ET

 “Commonly used manufacturing methods for poly (lactic-co-glycolic acid) (PLGA) microsphere drug products include solvent evaporation, coacervation (phase separation), and spray drying.
 Minor changes in the manufacturing processes have been shown to affect the physicochemical properties (such as drug loading, particle size, and morphology) and drug release behavior of microspheres.
 The objectives of this work were to investigate the effect of coacervation processing parameters on PLGA microsphere quality and in vitro release characteristics.”